 After separation, you have certain rights and obligations regarding your finances and property.
 We’ll help you work through this important stage of the separation process.
 You may have a lot of questions about your entitlements as well as your obligations.
-Our family lawyers are here to help.
+Our Cairns property settlement lawyers are here to help.

 In some property and financial settlement matters, we can offer deferred payment options to help ease the burden of your legal fees.
 Ask your lawyer about this in your free initial consultation.